-Bengali Immigrant Claims Attorney Failed to Properly Represent Her at Real Estate Closing by Neglecting to Provide Bengali Interpreter.
+Bengali Immigrant Claims Attorney Neglected to Provide Bengali Interpreter.

 There’s a growing need for English to Bengali legal translators for on-site face-to-face depositions and for Bengali translators for remote telephonic deposition interpreting services.
 In Uddin v.
 Goodson, et al., the Bengali-speaking plaintiff alleged that she was the victim of a real estate scheme in which she was persuaded to stop paying her mortgage in order to obtain a loan modification.
 The plaintiff filed a lawsuit in federal court in which she alleged RICO claims against several defendants and violations of the Federal Real Estate Settlement Procedures Act.
 One of the named defendants was the plaintiff’s own attorney.